-- gain an in-depth understanding of the basic structure of language, its subsystems (phonology, morphology, syntax, semantics, pragmatics) and their mutual relationships
+- gain an in-depth understanding of the basic structure of language, its subsystems (phonology, morphology, syntax, semantics, pragmatics) and their interrelationships

 - learn the fundamentals of linguistic analysis and language description

-- familiarize yourself with linguistic concepts, theories, descriptive models and the associated research methods
+- familiarise yourself with linguistic concepts, theories, descriptive models and the associated research methods

 - learn how language is related to cognition, speech and interaction as well as to social structures, culture and society